Innovative Cooling System to Enhance Solar Panel Efficiency

 ADVERTISEMENT

-Diagrammatic setup for experimental and prototype models: (A) standard exhaust, (B) exhaust without fins, (C) photovoltaic solar panel with exhaust air back cooling, (D) reference solar panel without cooling
+Diagrammatic setup for experimental and prototype models: (A) standard exhaust, (B) exhaust without fins, (C) photovoltaic panel with exhaust air back cooling, (D) reference solar panel without cooling

 11. Inventors and Components of the Innovative Cooling System.

-A. Coolant (water/nano).
+A. Coolant (water or nano-fluids).

 B. Heat exchanger or cooling plate.